Malvineous/libgamemusic/README.md

 a command-line interface to the library as well as an example of how to use the library.
 This program is installed as part of the `make install` process.
 See [`man gamemus`](http://www.shikadi.net/camoto/manpage/gamemus) for full details.

+To build the JavaScript player, which allows supported files to be played in a web browser, build with Emscripten instead:

+    ./autogen.sh
+    emconfigure ./configure
+    emmake make

+The output files are placed in the `js/` subdirectory.
+Note that due to the way autotools works, the library files are placed in `js/.libs/`.

+See http://camoto.shikadi.net/libgamemusic/ for working examples and for how to use the web player without needing to compile anything yourself.

 All supported file formats are fully documented on the [ModdingWiki](http://www.shikadi.net/moddingwiki/Category:Music_formats).